*

 Introduction

 Using grml-terminalserver you can boot grml via network.
-If your computer is able to boot via PXE you can start grml-terminalserver and boot grml just via network.
-If your computer can't handle PXE you can still try to boot grml via network, because grml-terminalserver let you create a floppydisk including a bootimage with your networkcard-driver to boot via network!
+If your computer is able to boot via PXE (Preboot Execution Environment) all you have to do is start grml-terminalserver on the host which should serve as booting server and boot Grml via network/PXE on the client(s) then.
+If your computer can't handle PXE you can still try to boot Grml via network, because grml-terminalserver lets you create a floppydisk including a bootimage with your networkcard-driver to boot via network.
+If that's still not an option for you check out the iPXE project.

-Boot grml without grml-terminalserver?
+Boot Grml without grml-terminalserver?

 Screenshots